NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Headless Rustler.md

     desc: "`pf2:2`  The dullahan removes the head of a dead creature within reach.
 Each creature within the area of the dullahan's frightful presence must attempt a new save, even if they are temporarily immune."

   - name: "Summon Steed"
-    desc: "`pf2:2` (occult) The dullahan summons a [[Bestiary 1/War Horse|War Horse]] with elite adjustments and the fiend trait.
+    desc: "`pf2:2` (occult) The dullahan summons a [[Monster Core/War Horse|War Horse]] with elite adjustments and the fiend trait.
 This steed remains until it is slain, the dullahan Dismisses it, or the dullahan summons another steed."

   - name: "Throw Skull"
     desc: "`pf2:2` (manipulate) **Frequency** once (until a new clockwork skull is crafted)\n* * *\n\n**Effect** The headless rustler throws its clockwork skull at a target within 30 feet.
 The skull explodes, dealing 8d6 fire damage to creatures in a 15-foot radius (DC 23 Reflex check)."